opensafely-core/ehrql/docs/includes/generated_docs/language__dataset.md

 _timeout_<br>
 Maximum time in seconds to spend generating dummy data.

+_oversample_<br>
+Dummy data generation will generate a larger population and then sample from it to improve the distribution of patients.
+This parameter controls how much larger.
+Lower values will be faster to generate, while larger values will get closer to the target distribution.

 _additional_population_constraint_<br>
 An additional ehrQL query that can be used to constrain the population that will be selected for dummy data.
 This is incompatible with legacy mode.